A Brief History of Radial Engines

 Sleeve Valve Radial

-The approach taken by Sir Roy Fedden and L.F Butler at England's Bristol engine works was the development of a series of sleeve valve radial engines.
+Based on the pioneering work of Sir Harry Ricardo, Sir Roy Fedden and Leonard F. Butler at England's Bristol engine works, developed a series of remarkable sleeve valve radial engines.
 These were characterized by a conventional main crank and piston arrangement.
-Surrounding the piston was a hollow sleeve between the piston and cylinder.
+Surrounding the piston was a thin hollow sleeve between the piston and cylinder.
 Each sleeve was driven by a smaller crank running at half the crankshaft speed.

 The porting was accomplished by moving the sleeve in an elliptical path.
 The ports aligned to allow the introduction of the fuel and air mixture and the exhaust of the combustion gasses.

 The advantages of this arrangement were improved volumetric efficiency because the large ports allowed improved gas flow into and out of the cylinder, a higher compression ratio and smaller engine frontal area because the overhead poppet valves were eliminated.

 Alas, while almost 60,000 sleeve valve engines were produced, powering Britain through W.W.
 II, the problems of high oil consumption and high manufacturing cost outweighed the advantages.

 A second approach was taken in 1925 by Rentschler, Willgoos and Mead at a newly formed American company -- Pratt & Whitney.
 These radial engines were equipped with conventional poppet valves.
 With refinements such as improved superchargers and sodium-filled exhaust valves, these engines provided much of the aircraft power for America in W.W.II.

 Soon it was apparent to both the English and American companies that the bore of the cylinder was limited by the distance the flame could travel in the limited time available.

 Future increases in horsepower could be made only with the introduction of a second bank of cylinders.
 The double row engine with either 14 or 18 cylinders was developed.